- A level requirements: AAB

 This module introduces the basic concepts of sustainability and sustainable development, particularly in relation to their technological underpinnings.
 The module will address the role of chemistry in relation to broad societal, environmental and developmental questions.
 The module also gives a fundamental understanding of the principles and technologies in Green Chemistry and the generation of Renewable Energy and Chemicals.

 Organic functional materials are of increasing global importance with applications in energy, medicine and electronics.
-This module will highlight how functional organic materials such as porous polymers/molecules, responsive gels and organic conductors can be designed for specific applications.
-The module will also explain how advanced characterisation methods (including scattering techniques, gas sorption and size exclusion chromatography) are used in the development of modern materials.
-Additionally, this module will provide an introduction to polymers; outlining aspects of polymer synthesis, properties and characterisation.
+This module will highlight how functional organic materials such as high-performance polymers, crosslinked polymers and composites, and porous materials can be designed for specific applications.
+The module will also explain how advanced characterisation methods (including scattering techniques, gas sorption, size exclusion chromatography, thermogravimetric analysis, tensile measurement, and electron microscopy) are used in the development of modern materials.
+Additionally, this module will provide an introduction to polymers, outlining aspects of polymer synthesis, properties and characterisation.
+Some of the history, importance, and current issues of polymeric materials – such as sustainability – will be discussed to provide an understanding of the wider context.
 CHEM241 will be useful to chemists who wish to develop a deeper understanding of how organic compounds can be designed to provide functional materials

 This module gives students the generic skills required for teaching science to school pupils from Years 5 to 7, including basic training in safeguarding.
 Students then work in pairs or groups of three to develop practical chemistry sessions and deliver them in the Central Teaching Laboratory to visiting groups from local schools.